iizukanao/picam/README.md

 picam binary is available at https://github.com/iizukanao/picam/releases/latest

-[picam preinstalled Raspbian image](http://s.kyu-mu.net/raspbian-picam/) is also available.
-If you use an SD card larger than 4GB, run `raspi-config` and expand the filesystem after you boot Raspbian.
+[picam preinstalled Raspbian jessie image](http://s.kyu-mu.net/raspbian-picam/) is also available.
+Write it to an SD card larger than 4.5GB, boot it, then run `raspi-config` to expand the filesystem.

 If you want to build picam yourself, see [INSTALL.md](INSTALL.md).